Congratulations on opening your new business in California!

 In addition to use tax, if you purchase property without paying certain taxes and fees, you are required to report taxes on those purchases to CDTFA.
 Some examples include:

 Cigarette Internet Tax Program – If you purchased untaxed cigarettes and/or tobacco products from out-of-state internet retailers, and/or by the way of mail or telephone, for self-consumption in California, you are responsible for the excise tax and the use tax.
-Please see Cigarette and Tobacco Products Internet Program Frequently Asked Questions (FAQ) for more information.
+Please see the PACT Act & Consumer tab on our Tax Guide for Cigarettes and Tobacco Products for more information.

 Covered Electronic Waste (eWaste)Recycling Fee – If you purchased a covered electronic device (CED), such as televisions or computer monitors, for personal or business use, and did not pay the eWaste fee at the time of purchase, you must register and pay the fee to CDTFA.
-Please see Electronic Waste Recycling (eWaste) Fee Frequently Asked Questions (FAQ) for more information.
+Please see our Covered Electronic Waste Recycling Fee Guide for more information.

 Tire Recycling Fee – If you purchased new tires for personal or business use, and did not pay the tire fee at the time of purchase, you must register and pay the fee to CDTFA.
 Please see our California Tire Fee for more information.